MrTorex/MrTorex/README.md

 ### Hello!

-My name is Aliaksiei, but you can know me as MrTorex.
+My name is Alaksiej, but you can know me as MrTorex.
 I'm studying in BSUIR.
 My speciality is game design.

 Currently I'm learning such languages as C/C++, C#, Python, Javascript, etc.